OfficeDev/open-xml-docs/docs/spreadsheet/how-to-open-a-spreadsheet-document-from-a-stream.md

 ***

-Notice that the **OpenAddAndAddToSpreadsheetStream** method does not close the stream passed to it.
-The calling code must do that.
+Notice that the `OpenAddAndAddToSpreadsheetStream` method does not close the stream passed to it.
+The calling code must do that manually or with a `using` statement.

 The following is the complete sample code in both C\# and Visual Basic.